tchaudhary/redshift-alexa-analytics/README.md

 Please make sure you have the following available.

-Amazon Developer account (Free) Note This is different from a typical AWS workflow.
-AWS Account with admin or full access to all services
+Amazon Developer account (Free) Note This is different from a typical AWS workflow.\n AWS Account with admin or full access to all services